Across Aotearoa, whānau, hapū and iwi are planning and delivering events and initiatives to commemorate the New Zealand Wars.

 The Fund has two parts:

-- Commemoration Day Fund/Rā Maumahara of up to $500,000 to support an iwi/iwi grouping (or others acting on behalf of an iwi) to organise and carry out the national commemoration event on the 28 October of every year.
+- Commemoration Day Fund/Rā Maumahara of up to $500,000 to support an iwi/iwi grouping (or others acting on behalf of an iwi) to organise and carry out the national commemoration event.

 - Regional Fund of $500,000 for regional commemoration events and initiatives that take place throughout the year.